Methods for Controlling Giant Hogweed

-When controlling giant hogweed (or working near it) always wear gloves, cover arms and legs, and ideally wear a face mask.
+Giant hogweed removal (or working near it) requires careful preparation.
+Always wear gloves, cover arms and legs, and ideally wear a face mask.
 All giant hogweed waste/debris, contaminated clothing and tools are potential hazards.

 Wash immediately any affected area (eyes or skin), keep affected skin away from light sources and seek medical help immediately.